headerdrawing1.jpg (62818 bytes)

 All three-collection mechanisms are employed in Brownian diffusion candles but Brownian diffusion is the mechanism which allows these elements to achieve the high collection efficiencies.

-Brownian diffusion candles are made of glass fibres hand packed in between two metal cages or machine wound onto the inner cage with an outer cage added on top.
+Brownian diffusion candles are made of glass fibres hand packed or wound in between two metal cages or machine wound onto the inner cage with an outer cage added on top.
 The candles are installed in either the hanging or standing position.

 Design bed velocities are very low and range from 0.025 to 0.2 m/s (5 to 40 ft/min) depending on the pressure drop and collection efficiency desired.
 The absolute maximum gas velocity through the bed is 0.25 m/s (50 ft/min).
 In contrast to the other type of mist eliminators, the collection efficiency of Brownian diffusion candles increases as the gas velocity decreases.
 At lower velocities, the residence time of submicron mist particles in the fibre bed increases so the chance that it will be captured increases.